darinz/ML/problem-sets/v1/ps4/solution/ps4-solution.md

 (a) Suppose $`x, y, z`$ are all observed, so that we obtain a training set $`\{(x^{(1)}, y^{(1)}, z^{(1)}), \ldots, (x^{(m)}, y^{(m)}, z^{(m)})\}`$.
 Write the log-likelihood of the parameters, and derive the maximum likelihood estimates for $`\phi, \theta_0, \theta_1`$.
 Note that because $`p(z|x)`$ is a logistic regression model, there will not exist a closed form estimate of $`\phi`$.
 In this case, derive the gradient and the Hessian of the likelihood with respect to $`\phi`$; in practice, these quantities can be used to numerically compute the ML estimate.

+(b) Now suppose $`z`$ is a latent (unobserved) random variable.
+Write the log-likelihood of the parameters, and derive an EM algorithm to maximize the log-likelihood.
+Clearly specify the E-step and M-step (again, the M-step will require a numerical solution, so find the appropriate gradients and Hessians).

 **Answer:** The log likelihood is now:

 ```math